DataScienceINDIA-COM/NeuroSync/README.md

     * Ensure basic functionality works: Login, mood log, and data loading.
     * Test the Genkit set up, especially community post moderation.

-This detailed handover instruction provides a strong base for a new team to improve and support your project, reducing the likelihood of major issues down the line.

 100-Step In-Depth Plan and Progress:
 Phase 1: Core Foundation (Steps 1-10)